-The work environment of an engineer depends largely on the specialty; many different types of engineers work primarily in office settings, but some, such as industrial or civil, also visit project sites in order to oversee work as it proceeds and make adjustments to plans as necessary.
+Most engineers have strong math and science backgrounds and use logical and rational thinking processes.
+However, engineering is a creative field too, as engineers work to design new structures and to develop creative solutions to solve problems.
+The work environment of an engineer depends largely on the specialty.
+Many different types of engineers work primarily in office settings, but some, such as industrial or civil engineers, also visit project sites in order to oversee work as it proceeds and make adjustments to plans as necessary.
 The majority of engineers work at least full-time, although overtime is not uncommon, especially as deadlines approach.
 Physical demands vary by sub-field but are usually relatively light, and personal safety risks are limited to visits to job sites.

 Find schools that offer these popular programs

 - Chemical Engineering

 - Civil Engineering

 - Engineering Mechanics

 - Engineering Physics

 - Forest Engineering